surenshanaka/whatsapp-web-api-messenger/README.md

 # whatsapp-web-api-messenger
-Interface to Web WhatsApp Messenger and send messages to whatsup users
+Interface to Web WhatsApp Messenger and send messages to whatsapp users